armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

 Armory recommends monitoring the health of Armory Enterprise in every production instance.
-This document describes how to set up a basic [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) stack as well as enabling monitoring for the Armory Enterprise services.
+This document describes how to set up a basic [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) stack as well as enable monitoring for the Armory Enterprise services.

 Additional Prometheus and Grafana configuration is necessary to make them production-grade, and this configuration is not a part of this document.
 Also